top of page

 In 2021 we relocated to the Midwest and built the GONZAGO, a double-decker mobile theater stage built out of a Isuzu NQR box truck, which embarked on its first tour that autumn around the Great Lakes.
 Atop our mobile stage, "Goodnight, Absalom!" performed fourteen free, all-ages shows held in public parks, organic farms, and community spaces.
 In 2022, we revisited this same route from Minnesota to Michigan with our devised circus show, "The Lonesome Spectacular!"

-Over the next two years we focused our efforts on "Vanaheimr," a wintery and dream-haunted Nordic shadow play that performed indoors at the Heart of the Beast Theater in Minneapolis.
+Over the next two years we focused on "Vanaheimr," a wintery and dream-haunted Nordic shadow play that performed indoors at the Heart of the Beast Theater in Minneapolis.
 In May 2024, a workshop production was created of "Tigre!
-Tigre!" (fka the Paper Operetta"), a new puppet opera exploring the intoxicating relationship between humans and technology.
-Stay tuned for information about the Fall 2025 tour of "Tigre!
-Tigre!"
+Tigre!" (fka the Paper Operetta"), a new puppet opera exploring the intoxicating relationship between humans and technology, which toured Minnesota and Wisconsin in Fall 2025 atop the Gonzago.

-The FBT has performed in the Midwest at In The Heart of the Beast Puppet & Mask Theater, the Cedar Cultural Center, and Powderhorn and Minnehaha parks in Minneapolis, Frogtown Farm in St. Paul, Canal Park in Duluth, Harbor Park in Grand Marais MN, DreamAcres Farm, Keepsake Cidery, The Commons Viroqua, Humboldt and Kadish Park in Milwaukee, Logan Square Farmers Market in Chicago, Madison Circus Space, the 555 Monroe Art Park in Grand Rapids, and the Tangent Gallery in Detroit.
+The FBT has performed in the Midwest at In The Heart of the Beast Puppet & Mask Theater, the Cedar Cultural Center, and Powderhorn and Minnehaha parks in Minneapolis, Frogtown Farm in St. Paul, the Maplewood Historical Society, Franconia Sculpture Park, Canal Park in Duluth, Harbor Park in Grand Marais MN, Caponi Art Park, Wolfe Park, DreamAcres Farm, Keepsake Cidery, The Commons Viroqua, Adventure Club Brewing in Bayfield WI, the Hayward Public Library, the Pump House in La Crosse, Humboldt and Kadish Park in Milwaukee, Logan Square Farmers Market in Chicago, Madison Circus Space, the 555 Monroe Art Park in Grand Rapids, and the Tangent Gallery in Detroit.

 The FBT has performed on the East Coast at the Montford Park Amphitheater, The Orange Peel, and The Diana Wortham Theatre in Asheville; The UNSCA Stevens Center, The Bardo Performing Arts Center, 7 Stages Theatre, The Peace Center, The Duke Energy Center for the Performing Arts, and The Hawk & Hawthorne Permaculture Village, as well as at LEAF Community Arts.